MicrosoftDocs/learn/learn-pr/azure/improve-api-performance-with-apim-caching-policy/includes/5-exercise-configure-a-caching-policy.md

     :::image type="content" source="../media/5-test-api-in-apim.png" alt-text="Test the API in API Management.":::

-1. Examine the results.
-Note the precise time that is included in the *HTTP response*.
+1. Review the results.
+Notice that the precise time has been included in the *HTTP response*.

 1. Click **Send** again to re-send the request.
 Notice that the time in the *HTTP response* has changed.

 ## Add a caching policy

-We can now enable caching, by adding policies to inbound processing, XML code.
+We can now enable caching.
+This is done by adding policies to inbound processing XML code.

-1. Click the **APIs** link, after selecting your API Management service.
-Then select the **Design** tab and choose the **GET - GetPriceEstimate** operation.
+1. Select your API Management service, then Click the **APIs** link.
+Next select the **Design** tab and choose the **GET - GetPriceEstimate** operation.
 The **GetPriceEstimate** pane appears.

 1. Select **Add policy** from the **Inbound processing** section.
 The **Add inbound policy** pane will appear.